 The autonomic nervous system (ANS) regulates involuntary bodily functions and comprises three branches: the sympathetic nervous system (SNS), the parasympathetic nervous system (PNS), and the enteric nervous system (ENS).
 The freeze response is associated with the dorsal vagal complex, a component of the PNS, which, when activated, leads to a state of shutdown or immobility as a protective mechanism against extreme stress or threat.

-Signs of functional freeze include ongoing low-level anxiety, a desire to isolate and disconnect from people, trouble taking care of oneself, procrastination, and difficulty starting or completing tasks.
+Symptoms can include ongoing low-level anxiety, isolation, procrastination, difficulty starting tasks, and feeling mentally shut or overwhelmed.
 Individuals may feel a sense of fear or dread without a clear source, avoid social interactions, and struggle with motivation for daily activities.